ghc/ghc/doc/windows.md

 Here is how you can build GHC, from source, on Windows.
 We assume that `git` and `stack` are installed (see [prerequisites](https://github.com/snowleopard/hadrian/blob/master/doc/windows.md#prerequisites)).

+Note that `git` should be configured to check out Unix-style line endings.
+The default behaviour of `git` on Windows is to check out Windows-style line endings which can cause issues during the build.
+This can be changed using the following command:

+    git config --global core.autocrlf false

+If you would like to restore the default behaviour later run:

+    git config --global core.autocrlf true

 ```sh
 # Get GHC and Hadrian sources
 git clone --recursive git://git.haskell.org/ghc.git